yogesh-studypad/cocos-docs/manual/framework/native/v2/sdk-integration/wp8-webbrowser/en.md

 ```

-we use this.NavigationService.Navigate to jump to next page， we add a windows phone page next step。
+we use this.NavigationService.Navigate to jump to next page， we add a windows phone page next step.

 ## add WebBroswerPage.xaml page ##